The complete SANIRE constitution can be downloaded here.

 1.4.1 to identify the needs of its members;

-1.4.3 to maintain the affiliation of SANIRE with the International Society for Rock Mechanics (ISRM), and to maintain the affiliation of SANIRE with the International Society for Rock Mechanics (ISRM), and
+1.4.3 to maintain the affiliation of SANIRE with the International Society for Rock Mechanics (ISRM).

-1.4.4 through its members, initiate and give effect to the means whereby the requirements for technology and scientific knowledge of the rock engineering sector of the South African mining and civil engineering industries are satisfied.
+1.4.4 to encourage, Imtlate and give effect to the means whereby the requirements for technology and scientific knowledge of the rock engineering sector of the South African mining, petroleum and civil engineering industries are satisfied;

 1.5 The benefits accruing to qualifying members and the general public are derived from the following activities of the Institute: